sensu/sensu-ansible/docs/integration.md

 redis
 -----
-If you'd like to use a different role/management method for redis, the following vairables are of interest:
+If you'd like to use a different role/management method for redis, the following variables are of interest:
 ``` yaml
 sensu_deploy_redis_server: false
 redis_host: < IP/DNS record of your redis server >